-No need for a leprechaun’s help.
-This Irish Soda Bread recipe turns to science—baking soda and baking powder—for a lighter, sconelike loaf.
+There’s no need to make a deal with a leprechaun.
+This Irish soda bread recipe turns instead to science—well, baking soda and baking powder—for a lighter, sconelike loaf.

 Heat oven to 350º.
 In the bowl of a standing mixer with paddle attachment, combine flour, sugar, baking powder, baking soda, and salt.
-Add butter, caraway seeds (if you like), and raisins.
+Add butter, caraway seeds and currants (if you like).
 Combine just until incorporated.

 In a small bowl, whisk together buttermilk and egg.
 Add to dough; mix just until incorporated.